 As of 2018, the first national BIRD symposium was launched.
 Since then, BIRD has organized a twice-yearly interactive symposium.
 The spring symposium focusses on recent advances in the field of IBD.
 The autumn symposium focusses more on the practical aspects of daily IBD care with state of the art lectures from international KOL and interactive workshops.
 The symposia are open to general gastroenterologists, trainees in gastroenterology, IBD nurses and study coordinators.

 BIRD’s representation in ECCO, the European Crohn’s and Colitis Organisation, goes back to the origin of the European Society.
 Indeed, several members of BIRD have played or are playing important functions within ECCO.
 So was Prof. Geert D’Haens one of the founders of ECCO, Dr. Filip Baert and Prof. Marc Ferrante and Dr. Peter Bossuyt represent(ed) ClinCom, Prof. Edouard Louis chaired the ECCO Scientific Committee, Prof. Marc Ferrante and Prof. Pieter Hindryckx, Dr. Bram Verstockt were/are active in Y-ECCO and Prof. Séverine Vermeire has been President of ECCO.
-Two members of BIRD represent ECCO as National representatives (Past, Denis Franchimont, Filip Baert and Peter Bossuyt; today Catherine Reenaers and Triana Lobaton).
+Two members of BIRD represent ECCO as National representatives (Past: Denis Franchimont, Filip Baert and Peter Bossuyt; today, Pieter Dewint and Triana Lobaton).

 Also numerous ECCO’s guidelines have BIRD members amongst their authors’ lists.
 Thanks to this international representation, the collaborations also reach beyond our national borders as BIRD is currently participating clinical trials with GETAID and Dutch IBD centers and future collaborative efforts are on the way.

 With the expansion of the group, BIRD also further professionalizes.
 In 2016, Saskia Appelmans was appointed as COO, supporting the daily operation of the BIRD.
-Over the last years the office team has further expanded with two CRA’s, Marjan Steppe and Laura Vansteenkiste, a Senior Project Manager and COO, Ingrid Arijs, and an Office Manager, Jennie Donaldson.
+In 2021, Ingrid Arijs joined BIRD as Senior Project Manager, and was appointed COO after Saskia's departure.
+Over the last years the office team has further expanded with two CRA’s, Marjan Steppe and Laura Vansteenkiste, and an Office Manager, Jennie Donaldson.